soveran/ohm/README.markdown

 Associations
 ------------

-Ohm lets you use collections (lists and sets) to represent associations.
+Ohm lets you declare `references` and `collections` to represent associations.
-For this, you only need to provide a second parameter when declaring a list or a set:

-    set :attendees, Person
+    class Post < Ohm::Model
+      attribute :title
+      attribute :body
+      collection :comments, Comment
+    end

+    class Comment < Ohm::Model
+      attribute :body
+      reference :post, Post
+    end

-After this, every time you refer to `event.attendees` you will be talking about instances of the model `Person`.
-If you want to get the raw values of the set, you can use `event.attendees.raw`.
+After this, every time you refer to `post.comments` you will be talking about instances of the model `Comment`.
+If you want to get a list of IDs you can use `post.comments.raw`.

-The `attendees` collection also exposes two sorting methods: `sort` returns the elements ordered by `id`, and `sort_by` receives a parameter with an attribute name, which will determine the sorting order.
-Both methods receive an options hash which is explained in the documentation for {Ohm::Attributes::Collection#sort}.
+Since `comments` is a {Ohm::Attributes::Set Set}, it exposes two sorting
+methods: `sort` returns the elements ordered by `id`, and `sort_by` receives a parameter with an attribute name, which will determine the sorting order.
+Both methods receive an options hash which is explained in the documentation for {Ohm::Attributes::Collection#sort sort}.

 Adding instances of `Person` to the attendees hash is done with the `add` method: